santanu949/Autonomous-Civic-Intelligence-System-ACIS-/README.md

 ## 📖 Overview
 Modern cities are fragmented ecosystems of siloed data.
 Traffic sensors don't talk to power grids, and emergency response teams often react to incidents minutes after they've peaked.

-**ACIS v2 (Autonomous Civic Intelligence System)** is a production-grade, modular "Urban OS" designed to unify these silos into a sentient infrastructure.
+**ACIS v2 (Autonomous Civic Intelligence System)** is a production grade, modular "Urban OS" designed to unify these silos into a sentient infrastructure.
 It moves beyond simple monitoring into the realm of **Predictive Autonomy**, where the city anticipates crises, optimizes its own energy metabolism, and governs its resources through a federated, privacy-preserving intelligence network.

 ---